IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_secret_topology.md

 Use the Secret file to connect a worker node to a storage system.

+Within the Secret, each `management-id` (here, represented by `demo-management-id-x`), is used to identify the storage system within other configuration files.

 1. Create the secret file, similar to the following demo-secret-config.json:

     The `management_address` field can contain more than one address, with each value separated by a comma.